Discoverer 2: Spacecraft

 Instead of a camera and film, Discoverer 2's recovery package included cosmic-ray film packs to determine the intensity and composition of cosmic radiation.
 This emulsion experiment comprised two groups of films arranged horizontally and vertically to measure the intensity and direction of cosmic radiation and to distinguish among electrons, protons, and heavier charged particles.
 A metallic Bismuth detector was designed to register induced changes in its sensors from which changes in neutral density could be derived to prevent overexposure in later, photographic missions.

-In addition, the spacecraft carried test life support equipment and a "mechanical mouse," a small biomedical payload.
+In addition, the spacecraft carried test life support equipment and a "mechanical mouse", a small biomedical payload.

 The capsule was designed to be recovered by a specially equipped aircraft during parachute descent, but was also designed to float to permit recovery from the ocean.
 The main spacecraft contained a telemetry transmitter and a tracking beacon.
 The telemetry could transmit over 100 measurements of the spacecraft performance, including 28 environmental, 34 guidance and control, 18 second stage performance, 15 communications, and 9 reentry capsule parameters.
-Electrical power for all instruments was provided by NiCd batteries.
+Electrical power for all instruments was provided by nickel-cadmium batteries.
 Orientation was provided by a cold nitrogen gas jet-stream system, a scanner for pitch attitude, and an inertial reference package for yaw and roll data.